 This is why today`s article will be about the Australorp chicken breed and we at the typesofchicken.com team hope that you enjoy it.

 Advantages of keeping Australorp chickens:

 1. Egg-laying persistence

-Since I got my Black Australorp I am constantly amazed on what kind of weather conditions this breed can lay eggs.
+Since I got my Black Australorp I am constantly amazed at what kind of weather conditions this breed can lay eggs in.

 This breed is very persistent in its egg-laying – they can give eggs more than 250 days a year if kept properly.

 Although this does not mean that you shouldn’t take proper care of them.
 If you want to know more about how to keep the quality of the eggs your chicken provides high, make sure you check out our previous article on what to feed your chickens to get the best eggs.

 2. Size and Looks

 Although available bantam, in this article we at the typesofchicken.com team will focus on the regular-sized Australorp chickens.

 These attributes combined with their soft feathers and large size make this breed perfect for any backyard flock.